Logo BusinessBecause - The business school voice

 BusinessBecause

-Not to mention that tackling arising mental health issues during your master’s degree will better prepare you for the workplace as you’ll be attuned to spotting when it’s time to seek help.
+Not to mention that tackling arising mental health issues during your master’s degree will better prepare you for the workplace, as you’ll be attuned to spotting when it’s time to seek help.

-Here are some useful ways to look after your mental health at business school:
+Here are some useful ways to look after your mental health at business school.

 1. Engage in mindfulness

-It can be easy to get caught up in the excitement of your master’s degree so taking some time out can be valuable and help you gain a fresh perspective.
+It can be easy to get caught up in the excitement of your master’s degree, so taking some time out can be valuable and help you gain a fresh perspective.

+Mindfulness is a form of meditation that emphasizes focusing on the present moment.
 Mindfulness techniques have been linked to a reduction in cortisol—a hormone that’s produced as part of the body’s fight-or-flight reaction.

 There are several mindfulness apps that offer guided meditation exercises—including Calm, Headspace, and Meditopia—in as little as one minute or less.